-A switching notice takes effect as a withdrawal of units from the existing Fund and an application for units in the requested Fund(s).
+A switching notice takes effect as a withdrawal of units from the existing Fund and an application for units in the requested Fund(s) however if you change your mind, you can switch again.
 Switching amounts may be adjusted, where necessary, for the purpose of any attributed tax or attributed tax credits.

-We require members to provide us with evidence of their identity before giving effect to any withdrawal or switch.
+We may require members to provide us with evidence of their identity before giving effect to any withdrawal or switch.